improvess/yolov4-opencv-cpp-python/README.md

 python python/yolo.py
 ```

-If you machine/OpenCV install are CUDA capable you can try out running using the GPU:
+If your machine/OpenCV install are CUDA capable you can try out running using the GPU:

 ```bash
 git clone https://github.com/doleron/yolov4-opencv-cpp-python.git